andrzejsliwa/ideservd/README.md

 # ideservd 0.32a

+This Temporary Repository for keeping all build files for ideservd for MacOSX.
 In order to compile ideservd Makefile.macos was modified to include libftdi libs and headers

 ## Installation on MacOSX